ory/k8s/docs/helm/maester.md

 - If `authorizer` is not defined, it defaults to a `deny` handler
 - If `mutator` is not defined, it defaults to a `noop` handler

+These defaults implement "disabled by default" policy for increased security.